-Why should I participate in this survey?
+Why should women participate in this survey?

 L. A. HOPE will help us to improve services for women, infants, and families.
 To help us better understand and meet the health needs of Los Angeles County mothers and babies, we need each mother selected to answer the questions.

-Will my answers be kept private?
+Will women's answers be kept private?

 Is the survey available in multiple languages?

 Written copies of the survey are available in English and Spanish.
 Interviews in other languages can be taken over the telephone.

 How can I obtain the results of the survey?

 What if families need help, have questions, or need grief and bereavement resources?

 See the Grief Resources page on this site, or call us at (213) 639-6457.

 How can providers help with the L. A. HOPE Project?